Generic name: tiagabine [ tye-AG-a-been ]

 Follow your doctor's dosing instructions very carefully.

-Use tiagabine regularly to get the most benefit.
+Use Gabitril regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

-Wear a medical alert tag or carry an ID card stating that you take tiagabine.
+Wear a medical alert tag or carry an ID card stating that you take Gabitril.
 Any medical care provider who treats you should know that you take seizure medication.

-Do not stop using tiagabine suddenly, even if you feel fine.
+Do not stop using Gabitril suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

 Store at room temperature away from moisture, heat, and light.